sultanMEHMET-1/RootSense/README.md

-# FieldSense
+# RootSense

 **A Field-Edge Micro-Station for Real-Time Runoff Risk**

 ---

 ## Overview
-FieldSense is a low-cost, Arduino-based micro-station designed to provide farmers and land managers with **real-time runoff risk alerts** at the edge of their fields.
-By combining soil, weather, and environmental signals, FieldSense helps farmers make informed decisions to **protect yields, reduce nutrient loss, and save costs**.
+RootSense is a low-cost, Arduino-based micro-station designed to provide farmers and land managers with **real-time runoff risk alerts** at the edge of their fields.
+By combining soil, weather, and environmental signals, RootSense helps farmers make informed decisions to **protect yields, reduce nutrient loss, and save costs**.

 ---